 - The 2:1 ratio: I have always used this method and have never been successful.
 I have played with my times, covering or not covering the rice, but I still cannot get it to work.
 The concept is to boil two cups of water and add a cup of rice.
 Cover and lower the heat to low for 20 minutes.

-- Bring water to a boil.
+- Step 2: Bring water, oil, and salt to a boil.

-- Once the water boils, add rice.
+- Step 3: Once the water begins to bubble, add rinsed rice.

 - DO NOT TOUCH IT WHILE IT IS COOKING: I mean it.
 Maybe an initial toss to make sure all the grains are covered by the water and the salt is distributed, but other than that, do not turn the rice while it is cooking.
 I find that it makes it stickier.
 If the pot is covered, the steam and condensation drippings will cook the grains on the top of the pot.
 Trust me.